-If a partnership, including any entity or arrangement treated as a partnership for U.S. federal income tax purposes, is a Holder of Masisa ADS rights, rights, common stock or ADSs, then the tax treatment of a partner in such partnership generally will depend upon the status of the partner and the activities of the partnership.
-Persons that are partners of a partnership holding ADS rights, rights, shares or ADSs should consult their own tax advisors.
+If a partnership, including any entity or arrangement treated as a partnership for U.S. federal income tax purposes, is a Holder of Masisa common stock or ADSs, then the tax treatment of a partner in such partnership generally will depend upon the status of the partner and the activities of the partnership.
+Persons that are partners of a partnership holding shares or ADSs should consult their own tax advisors.